Ivan Ilyin: Fascism

 On 17 May 1933, Ilyin published in the Paris newspaper "Vozrojdénie" an infamous article titled "National Socialism.
 A New Spirit" in support of the takeover of Germany by Nazis, in which he accused Berliner Tageblatt, the Vossische Zeitung, and the Frankfurter Zeitung of being pro-Bolshevik newspapers.
 (Recently the Nazi book burnings had taken place.)
 Ilyin bitterly attacked the "Jewish bourgeois press" of Weimar Germany, which he accused of being pro-Soviet and never telling the truth about Russia.

 In September the Reich Chamber of Culture was established.
-When the Berlin Institute was placed under Reich Ministry of Public Enlightenment and Propaganda in October not only the Jews but also Ilyin lost his job as head of the institute because of he refused to incorporate Nazi propaganda into his courses.
+When the Berlin Institute was placed under Reich Ministry of Public Enlightenment and Propaganda in October not only the Jews but also Ilyin lost his job as head of the institute because he refused to incorporate Nazi propaganda into his courses.
 Ilyin noted the Nazi government's assault on the civil rights of German Jews but did not regard those measures as a sufficient reason for calling the entire German fascist project into question.
 When he was asked to join the anti-Jewish propaganda Ilyin refrained from following it.
-This was followed by a ban on teaching activities.
-After that, he was arrested for all his printed works and completely banned from public speaking.
+In July, the Ministry of Propaganda adopted the new statutes which made impossible the teaching activities to foreigners, and Ilyin had to resign from the Institute due to his lack of German citizenship; still, the new director of the institute Adolf Ehrt wrote to Ilyin that he did not reject further cooperation with Ilyin on specific occasions.
 The initial support proved to be short-lived: he had fallen victim to Émigré denunciations, which prompted the search of his house by police and subsequent interrogation.
 In a letter to Ivan Shmelyov, dated 7 August 1934, Ilyin wrote: "At the beginning of July, I was dismissed along with all my other compatriots from the position I had occupied for 12 years — dismissed for being Russian patriot.

 Ilyin initially saw Adolf Hitler as a defender of civilization from Bolshevism and approved of the way Hitler had, in his view, derived his anti-communism and antisemitism from the ideology of the Russian Whites.
-Ilyin's admiration for early fascism, his arguments for a strong state, organically connected to the people, and his assertion that at the head of the state, there must be a single will have inevitably produced comparisons with his German counterpart Carl Schmitt.
+However, when Nazi Germany declared the Slavs to be inferior Untermenschen (subhumans), Ilyin was offended.
+Ilyin's admiration for early fascism, his arguments for a strong state, organically connected to the people, and his assertion that "at the head of the state, there must be a single will" have inevitably produced comparisons with his German counterpart Carl Schmitt.

 In 1948, Ilyin in his work "On Fascism" gives a series of justifications for fascism and sums it up at the end of his work: